inspirelab-site/inspirelab.umd.edu/index.md

   tooltip: Homepage
 ---
 # Welcome to INSPIRE Lab!
 **I**maging- and **N**euro-computation**s** for **P**recision **I**nformatics **Re**search (**INSPIRE**) Lab, led by [Dr. Nan Xu](members/nan-xu.html), is anchored at the intersection of data science and brain science.
-We are dedicated to developing novel data science approaches to uncover brain function, neurological disorders, and other biological processes.
-Using multimodal functional neuroimaging data (e.g., fMRI-BOLD, LFP, optical imaging, MEG) from animals, healthy humans, and patients, we decode complex brain processes and diseases, offering novel insights for fundamental and translational brain science.
+We are dedicated to developing advanced computational models and data science approaches to uncover brain function, neurological disorders, and other biological processes.
+By leveraging multimodal functional neuroimaging data—including fMRI-BOLD, LFP, optical imaging, and MEG—from animal models, healthy individuals, and patients, we decode complex brain activities and diseases.
+This integrative approach aims to provide groundbreaking insights that advance both fundamental understanding and translational applications in brain science, informatics, and beyond.
 ## Highlights
 {% include list.html data="posts" component="post-excerpt" lookup="2024-07-31-open" style="small"%}